-What is true, however, is that if you stay away for six months or more, you will face a lot of questions upon your return -- and if you stay away for a year or more, you will be presumed to have abandoned your U.S. residency.
+What is true, however, is that if you stay away for six months or more, you will face a lot of questions upon your return.
+And if you stay away for a year or more, your green card will become invalid for travel purposes (even an airline might refuse to let you board) and you will be presumed to have abandoned your U.S. residency.

 Another important thing to know is that continuous residence in the United States is a requirement for citizenship, as discussed below.